PISAresearch/pisa/12-watchtower-API.md

 The client should have learn about the `ciphers` implemented by the WatchTower and the `qos` that the tower is offering during the peer discovery.

-A tower must not accept appointments using a cipher it does not implement, otherwise the decryption of the `encrypted_blolb` will not be possible.
+A tower must not accept appointments using a cipher it does not implement, otherwise the decryption of the `encrypted_blob` will not be possible.

 `qos` is optional and can include multiple services.